 One-Stop System Orientation

-Whether you are interested in becoming a truck driver, Licensed Practical Nurse, Information Technology professional or other worker with high-growth career opportunities, it is recommended you attend a workshop that will give you all the information you need about job training programs funded by partners of OhioMeansJobs Lucas County
+Whether you are interested in becoming a truck driver, Licensed Practical Nurse, Information Technology professional or other workers with high-growth career opportunities, it is recommended you attend a workshop that will give you all the information you need about job training programs funded by partners of OhioMeansJobs Lucas County

 , available job search assistance and other information designed to help you find a job or move your career to the next level.